weliem/blessed-android/README.md

 Once the MTU has been set, you can always access it by calling `getCurrentMtu()`.
 If you want to know the maximum length of the byte arrays that you can write, you can call the method `getMaximumWriteValueLength()`.
 Note that the maximum value depends on the write type you want to use.

+## Long reads and writes
+The library also supports so called 'long reads/writes'.
+You don't need to do anything special for them.
+Just read a characteristic or descriptor as you normally do, and if the characteristic's value is longer than MTU - 1, then a series of reads will be done by the Android BLE stack.
+But you will simply receive the 'long' characteristic value in the same way as normal reads.
+Similarily, for long writes, you just write to a characteristic or descriptor and the Android BLE stack will take care of the rest.
+But keep in mind that long writes only work with `WriteType.WITH_RESPONSE` and the maximum length of your byte array should be 512 or less.
+Note that not all peripherals support long reads/writes so this is not guaranteed to work always.

 ## Status codes
 When connecting or disconnecting, the callback methods will contain a parameter `HciStatus status`.
 This enum class will have the value `SUCCESS` if the operation succeeded and otherwise it will provide a value indicating what went wrong.
 Similarly, when doing GATT operations, the callbacks methods contain a parameter `GattStatus status`.
 These two enum classes replace the `int status` parameter that Android normally passes.